Naked, Agitated Route 17 Motel Guest Trashes Room, Seized By SWAT

-A naked and agitated man was taken into protective custody Monday by a Bergen County Regional SWAT team moments after he trashed a Route 17 motel room, authorities said.
+A naked, agitated Route 17 motel guest was quickly seized by a Bergen County Regional SWAT team on Monday after he trashed his room, authorities said.

 The 46-year-old man, originally from Paramus, appeared in the throes of what looked like "excited delirium" when Upper Saddle River police were called to the Fair Motel at 12:47 p.m.
 April 17, responders said.